Compare

 But don't let the small size fool you.
 Velociraptor was a sophisticated predator.
 Its famous sickle-shaped claw on each foot was held retracted off the ground during walking β€” like a cat keeping its claws sharp β€” and used to pin and slash prey.
 Evidence suggests it may have hunted animals larger than itself.

 One of the most famous fossils ever found is the 'Fighting Dinosaurs' specimen from Mongolia: a Velociraptor and a Protoceratops locked in combat, buried together in a sudden sandstorm or collapsing sand dune.
-The Velociraptor's sickle claw is embedded in the Protoceratops's neck.
+The Velociraptor's is embedded in the Protoceratops's neck.

 Critically, Velociraptor had feathers. β€” the same attachment points seen on modern birds β€” have been found on Velociraptor arm bones, confirming it was feathered.
 It looked far more like a large ground bird than the scaly reptiles depicted in popular culture.